winkapp/clc/README.md

       image: {docker image to run}
       command: {command to pass when starting container. leave blank to use default container command}
       evironment:
-        - SOME_ENV_VARIABLE {used to specify environmental variables to pass to the container. the actual values are set in etcd.}
+        - SOME_ENV_VARIABLE_KEY {used to specify environmental variables to pass to the container. the actual values are set in etcd.}
 ```

+#### note on environmental variables

+Although the intention of this tool is to keep our clusters as close to stock as possible for simplicity, we make one exception to facilitate simple usage of etcd-backed environmental variables.
+Etcd is an incredible tool for sharing ephemeral information such as endpoints for services and api credentials across a cluster.
+We make use of it as a backing layer to provide env variables to our containers.
+If you would like to take advantage of this for your own units, first make sure the name/key of the env variable you want passed to your service is in the unit definition in your config file under the `environment` key.
+See above for example.
+After that, set the value of the env variable in etc like so:
+    etcdctl set /services/{your-service-name}/env/SOME_ENV_VARIABLE_KEY value

+Please note that services will not be restarted automatically if the etcd entry for an env variable changes; the env variables are passed on container startup.

 ## rationale